sflittrell/digitalClock/pseudocode.md

         amOrPm = the displayAmOrPm function
         combinedTime = hour + minute + second + amOrPm

         FUNCTION displayAmOrPm
              IF hour is >= 12
                 then set amOrPm to PM
                 return amOrPm
             Else
                 set amOrPm to AM
                 return amOrPm

         FUNCTION militaryTime
             IF stanTime is selected
                 then the hour = the hour - 12
             Else IF milTime is selected
                 then return hour

+        RETURN combinedTime

-    SET the interval of the displayTime function to 1000 so it runs th function every second and updates the time without having to refresh the page
+    SET the interval of the displayTime function to 1000 so it runs the function every second and updates the time without having to refresh the page

+### END Program